saowwapark/inCNV/README.md

 ## References

 <a id="1">[1]</a>
+Buels R, Yao E, Diesh CM, et al. JBrowse: a dynamic web platform for genome visualization and analysis.
+Genome Biol.
+2016;17:66.
+<a id="2">[2]</a>
 Zare F, Dow M, Monteleone N, Hosny A, Nabavi S. An evaluation of copy number variation detection tools for cancer using whole exome sequencing data.
 Bmc Bioinformatics.
 2017;18(1):286.